In Italia

-"In Italia" is a song by Italian rapper Fabri Fibra.
-It was released on 14 April 2008 through Universal Music Italia as the lead single from his ninth studio album of the same name.
-The single featured vocals by Italian singer Gianna Nannini.
+"In Italia" is a song by Italian rapper Fabri Fibra and Italian singer Gianna Nannini.
+It was released on 14 April 2008 through Universal Music Italia and included in the deluxe edition of the rapper's third studio album Bugiardo².

-The single is a political hip hop song, with several references to many social and economic problems in Italy.
+"In Italia" is a political hip hop song, featuring several references to many social and economic problems in Italy.
 The song was also included in the soundtrack of the film Gomorrah directed by Matteo Garrone, based on the investigative journalism book of the same name by Roberto Saviano.

-In 2024 Fabri Fibra re-recorded the song featuring Italian rapper Baby Gang and singer Emma Marrone, with significant changes in production and lyrics.
+In 2024 Fabri Fibra re-recorded the song featuring Italian rapper Baby Gang and Italian singer Emma, with significant changes in production and lyrics.

 Composition and release

 Produced by Dj Nais, Enrico Caruso and Big Fish, the track highlights many social and economic problems of contemporary Italy, including the high crime rate, medical malpractice, unemployment, precarious employment, corruption and mafia and the many deceptions in which the country is forced to live.
 The track features a quote from writer Roberto Saviano said in an interview with Enzo Biagi: "One of my dreams had been to stay in my land, tell my story and continue to resist".

 For the album's re-issue, the song was released as a single in a new version featuring the vocal participation of Gianna Nannini, who sings the refrain.